MicrosoftDocs/azure-docs/articles/active-directory/active-directory-v2-flows.md

 To see this scenario in action, try out one of the single page app code samples in our [Getting Started](active-directory-appmodel-v2-overview.md#getting-started) section.

 ## Daemons/server side apps
 Apps that contain long running processes or that operate without the presence of a user also need a way to access secured resources, such as Web APIs.
-These apps can authenticate and get tokens using the app's identity (rather than a user's delegated identity) using the [OAuth 2.0client credentials flow](active-directory-v2-protocols-client-creds.md).
+These apps can authenticate and get tokens using the app's identity (rather than a user's delegated identity) using the [OAuth 2.0 client credentials flow](active-directory-v2-protocols-client-creds.md).
 This flow is also known as "two-legged OAuth".

  ![Implicit Flow Swimlanes Image](../media/active-directory-v2-flows/convergence_scenarios_daemon.png)